3 minutes read

 Breastfeeding can be an amazing experience for new parents.
 It can also come with its own set of challenges and concerns.
 I often say that parents expect their baby will come out and it will be “natural” and easy.
-However, both you and your little one are new at this, so cut yourself some slack and realize that there may be ups and downs along the road.
-Breastfeeding is a learning process for both you and your little one and there is a steep learning curve.
-With knowledge and practice it tends to get easier for everyone.
+However, both you and your little one are new at this, so cut yourself some slack and realize it’s perfectly normal if there are ups and downs along the road!
+Breastfeeding is a learning process for both you and your little one, and while some seem to settle into a rhythm easily, for others there is a steep learning curve.
+With patience, knowledge and practice it tends to get easier for everyone.

 How often should I breastfeed?

 In early infancy, mostly breastfed babies will feed every 2-3 hours and that’s from the start of the feeding!
 You will feel like you are feeding a lot and that is normal.
 It is best to look for hunger cues and not wait until your baby is crying to start feeding.
 Some common signals are rooting, lip smacking and making suckling motions.
 As you and your little one get to know each other better, the hunger cues tend to become more apparent and easier to recognize.